-2.1 The vision that sits behind the LBSIP24 is one where the county's bus services are simply 'best-in-class'.
+The vision that sits behind the LBSIP24 is one where the county's bus services are simply 'best-in-class'.
 Our future bus network will seamlessly connect people with employment locations, education and training opportunities, key services, other transport modes, leisure destinations and, of course, each other; in a way that is reliable, affordable, environmentally friendly, easy-to-use, safe, and inclusive.

-- 2.2 Creating a county where the bus is a realistic transport choice through building a bus network and support system that enables residents of and visitors to travel by bus wherever and whenever they need to in a convenient, seamless, and environmentally friendly way.
+The heart of our vision is a county where the bus is a realistic transport choice through building a bus network and support system that enables residents of and visitors to travel by bus wherever and whenever they need to in a convenient, seamless, and environmentally friendly way.
 We can't however successfully deliver this vision on our own.
-We need our residents to come on the journey with us, embrace the improved bus services and make every effort to leave the car at home. - 2.3 The overall aim of the LBSIP24 is to increase bus usage (compared with prepandemic levels) across the county through improved, financially sustainable, higher standard services that better meet the needs of Leicestershire residents, employees, and visitors making bus travel a preferred choice for travel around the county and travel into the City of Leicester.
-This will enable long term clean growth, supporting delivery of the Leicester & Leicestershire Strategic Growth Plan (https://www.llstrategicgrowthplan.org.uk/wp-content/uploads/2019/01/Final-LL-SGP-December-2018-1.pdf). - 2.4 Within this overall aim, our objectives are to make the Leicestershire bus network: - A single system a high-quality integrated and efficient system, with: - a clearer brand identity and a more holistic approach to marketing. - greater coordination between operators' timetables. - integration with other travel modes such as rail, cycling, walking and emobility; and - use of DRT to provide greater availability, particular in rural areas of the county. - Reliable quicker journey times delivered more reliably and where possible, more frequently. - Affordable particularly for young people who are the potential core bus market for the future. - Easy to use with the customer experience much easier in terms of getting information, using different operators' services, and paying fares. - More attractive and greener through moving towards use of modern, lower emission (and ultimately zero emission) vehicles across the network. - 2.5 Leicestershire County Council is currently in the process of developing a new Local Transport Plan (LTP4).
-Our current Local Transport Plan (LTP3) runs until 2026 and is coming to the end of its life. - 2.6 An updated LTP4 will enable the Council to deliver transport solutions to benefit local communities, visitors, and users throughout the County.
-These will aim to: - a) Meet the current and future needs of all users in a coordinated manner and enable travel choices. - b) Benefit all transport users including car drivers, freight, public transport, walking, wheeling, and cycling.
+We need our residents to come on the journey with us, embrace the improved bus services and make every effort to leave the car at home.

+The overall aim of the LBSIP24 is to increase bus usage (compared with prepandemic levels) across the county through improved, financially sustainable, higher standard services that better meet the needs of Leicestershire residents, employees, and visitors - making bus travel a preferred choice for travel around the county and travel into the city of Leicester.
+This will enable long term clean growth, supporting delivery of the Leicester & Leicestershire Strategic Growth Plan.1

+Within this overall aim, our objectives are to make the Leicestershire bus network:

+- ✓ A single system a high-quality integrated and efficient system - ✓ A clearer brand identity and a more holistic approach to marketing - ✓ Greater co-ordination between operators' timetables - Integration with other travel modes such as rail, cycling, walking and e-mobility - Use of DRT to provide greater availability, particular in rural areas of the county - Reliable quicker journey times delivered more reliably and where possible, more frequently - ✓ Core bus market for the future - Easy to use with the customer experience much easier in terms of getting information, using different operators' services, and paying fares - More attractive and greener through moving towards use of modern, lower emission (and ultimately zero emission) vehicles across the network

+Leicestershire County Council is currently in the process of developing a new Local Transport Plan (LTP4).
+Our current Local Transport Plan (LTP3) runs until 2026 and is coming to the end of its life.

+$^{^1}www. llstrategic growth plan. or g. uk/wp-content/uploads/2019/01/Final-LL-SGP-December-2018-1. pdf$

+An updated LTP4 will enable the council to deliver transport solutions to benefit local communities, visitors, and users throughout the county.
+These will aim to:

+- Meet the current and future needs of all users in a co-ordinated manner and enable travel choices - Benefit all transport users including car drivers, freight, public transport, walking, wheeling, and cycling - Provide wider public health, economic and environmental benefits for local communities - Provide the best value for money to taxpayers